with bishop jaime soto in sacramento

-The November-December issue of Catholic Herald magazine, the magazine of the Diocese of Sacramento, has been published.
+The May-June issue of Catholic Herald magazine of the Diocese of Sacramento has been published.
 The digital edition is available on the right margin of this website or by clicking on the image at the left.

 Bishop Jaime Soto is publisher of the magazine, which is published six times each year and includes moving faith stories and high-quality photography about Catholics in the diocese as well as news and events of the local church.
 Individual faith stories are the cornerstone of Catholic Herald Magazine and columns also explore the Catholic faith and educate about the teachings of the church.
 To donate $15 per year to receive Catholic Herald, call (916) 733-0266.

 Saints of Mercy relics tour being hosted by various parishes and schools